goytoom/goytoom.github.io/index.md

 ## About Me
 I am a social psychologist with a strong engineering background.
-I originally worked on applying machine learning to control systems and process optimization (BS/MS Process Engineering, TU Berlin), but became increasingly interested in using these methods to study human behavior (BS, Free University Berlin; PhD, University of Southern California).
+I originally worked on applying machine learning to control systems and process optimization (BS/MS Process Engineering, TU Berlin), but became increasingly interested in using these methods to study human behavior (BS, FU Berlin; MA/PhD, University of Southern California).

 I now work as a researcher and Applied Scientist at the intersection of Social Psychology and Machine Learning.
-My work focuses on applying psychological and cognitive theory to build more capable AI systems and on using computational methods to uncover the mechanisms underlying human behavior.
+My work focuses on applying psychological theory to build more capable AI systems and on using computational methods to uncover the mechanisms underlying human behavior.

 ## Research Interests and Methods

 - **Socio-Cognitive & Agentic AI:** Building more adaptive and robust AI agents by drawing on psychology and cognitive science to improve how agents coordinate and collaborate (e.g., task allocation, instruction-following, adversarial detection), boosting performance and reliability across both social and non-social settings.
 - **Theory-Driven Evaluation:**  Developing benchmarks and evaluation frameworks grounded in psychological and cognitive theory to move beyond surface-level metrics and assess the latent cognitive and social capabilities of AI systems.
 - **Social Simulations:**: Using Agent-Based Modeling (ABM) and LLM-based simulations to study emergent dynamics in human and AI systems alike—for example, uncovering under what conditions humans and/or agents cooperate, compete, or sabotage.
 - **Computational Social Science**: Investigating how human values, traits, and perceptions drive complex social behaviors like intergroup conflict, misinformation sharing, and digital well-being.
-I combine large-scale behavioral experiments (surveys, interactive trials) with NLP and representation learning to extract psychological signals and build predictive models of human behavior at scale.
+I combine behavioral experiments (surveys, interactive trials) with NLP and representation learning to extract psychological signals and build predictive models of human behavior.

 <!-- ## News -->
 <!--  -->